scholtzan/scholtzan.net/content/blog/speeding-up-automatic-experiment-analysis.md

     activeDeadlineSeconds: 600   # terminate container template after 10 minutes
 ```

-When jetstream runs the daily analyses, it fetches all active experiments from Experimenter and injects these experiments as `parameter` into the workflow spec.
-Each experiment has a unique slug and a date for which data should be processed.
-Additionally, the GCP project name and destination dataset in BigQuery where data should be written to need to be specified as `parameter`s.
+When jetstream runs its daily analyses, it fetches all active experiments from Experimenter and injects these experiments as `parameter` into the workflow spec.
+Each experiment is a tuple consisting of a unique experiment identifier (slug) and a date for which data should be processed.
+The GCP project name and destination dataset in BigQuery where data should be written to need to be specified as `parameter`s as well.

 The workflow spec defines two steps that are executed for each experiment and date: `analyse-experiment` and `export-statistics`.
 In the `analyse-experiment` metrics and statistics are calculated and written to BigQuery. `export-statistics` exports all statistics data that has been written to BigQuery as JSON to GCS to make it available to our dashboard tools.
 Running these steps for each experiment will be done in parallel.
 Jetstream provides an entrypoint script that allows to specify what the Jetstream container should execute.
 The `run` and `export-statistics-to-json` are used by the steps defined in the spec.